-1. Track the progress of the valuation through the client’s office to ensure there aren’t any hold-ups and those required to authorise the payments are available.
+1. Track the progress of the valuation claim or invoice through the client’s office to ensure there aren’t any hold-ups and those required to authorise the payments are available.
 This could particularly be a factor over holiday periods.

 2. Where possible negotiate for earlier payments and to get paid for materials which are on site but not built-in.

-3. Many contracts have cash retention held which could be upto 10% of the value of work done.
-The project team needs to understand what needs to be done to obtain the release of this money.
+3. Get the client to release retainage money as soon as possible.
+Many contracts have cash retention held which could be up to 10% of the value of work done.
+The project team needs to understand what needs to be done to obtain the release of this retainage money.
 Often projects are completed 99%, even occupied by the client, yet because the contractor isn’t completed all the punch list items or contract documentation the retention money isn’t released.
-I’ve known projects drag on for several months waiting for the project team to complete all outstanding matters - all the while the client is holding the retention money which in some cases could be millions of dollars.
+I’ve known construction projects drag on for several months waiting for the project team to complete all outstanding matters - all the while the client is holding the retention money which in some cases could be millions of dollars.
+Will your project be finished on Time?
+This checklist will help you.

-4. Usually the final retention money is only released after the completion of the defects liability period which could be three months, a year, or even longer after practical completion.
+4. Attend to defects and claim final retainage money as soon as the end of the defects liability period is reached.
+Usually the final retention money is only released after the completion of the defects liability period which could be three months, a year, or even longer after practical completion.
 Delaying practical completion delays the start of this period.
 Furthermore, contractors often forget to ask the client for their final inspection at the end of the defects liability period, or they take their time attending to defects which delays the release of retention money even further.
 Ensure you diarise when the defects liability period for your project ends.
 Then arrange to have the client inspect the facility, you complete any punch list items and then request the retention money be returned.

 5. Sometimes clients may be amenable to replacing the retention money with a retention bond or to releasing part of the retention money on sectional completions.

-6. Often construction projects have large expensive items of equipment that the client only pays for when built in.
+6. Ensure construction materials and equipment are built into the project soon after arriving on the project.
+Often construction projects have large expensive items of equipment that the client only pays for when built in.
 But the contractor normally has to pay for the item in full once it leaves the factory or when it arrives on the construction project.
 In this case the project team should ensure the item is built in as soon as possible so the client can be invoiced.
 Also where possible try and ensure the item arrives ‘just-in-time’ so it doesn’t stand on the site longer than required.
 Where possible avoid arranging material deliveries for the end of the month (where the supplier will invoice in that same month), but rather at the start of the following month.
 Delaying a delivery by a couple of days could mean paying for it a month later.

 Other useful articles: